DOieGYuan/DPRS_with_HMs/README.md

 Shell scripts to reproduce data processing in our paper are in [Shellscripts](https://github.com/DOieGYuan/DPRS_with_HMs/tree/master/shell).

 ## Install dependencies
+All the processes were performed on ubuntu 16.04LTS OS.
 We recommond using [Anaconda](https://www.anaconda.com/) to install all the dependencies.
+At least 256GB RAM for assembly, 132GB RAM for downstream taxonomic analysis, and 64GB RAM for the rest analysis.
 ### quality control
 ```
 conda install -c bioconda fastqc trimmomatic